ProDemos/pds/docs/Development.md

 ## Compile & package

-You can edit the files in `src/`.
+All source files are in `src/`.
-To compile them, use `make compile`.
 The compiled versions appear in `build/`.
-If needed, you can call `make packages`, too.
 The packages will appear in `build/packages`.

-The compiled files are *not* included in the repo.
+The compiled files and packages are *not* included in the repo.
 When creating a new release from master, the workflow compiles these folders and packages again and attaches them to the release.